 Although not technically a class action, in In Re: Tobacco Litigation (Personal Injury Cases), a West Virginia state court consolidated approximately 750 individual smoker actions that were pending prior to 2001 for trial of certain "common" issues.

 Liggett was severed from trial of the consolidated action.
-In May 2013 the jury rejected all but one of the plaintiffs' claims, finding in favor of plaintiffs on the claim that ventilated filter cigarettes between 1964 and July 1, 1969 should have included instructions on how to use them.
-The issue of damages was reserved for further proceedings.
-The court entered judgment in October 2013, dismissing all claims except the ventilated filter claim.
-In July 2015, the trial court ruled on the scope of the ventilated filter claim and determined that only 30 plaintiffs had potentially viable claims against the non-Liggett defendants which could be pursued in a second phase of the trial.
-In October 2017, the trial court vacated the case management orders for the second phase based on notice from the non-Liggett parties of a settlement with those remaining plaintiffs.
-With respect to Liggett, the trial court requested that Liggett and plaintiffs brief whether any claims against Liggett survive given the outcome of the first phase of the trial.
-In May 2016, the trial court ruled that the case could proceed against Liggett Liggett requested that the trial court certify the matter for review by the West Virginia Supreme Court of Appeals, but the trial court refused.
-A scheduling order was entered governing the Phase I common issues pre-trial proceedings and discovery is underway.
-In December 2017, the court ordered plaintiffs' counsel to confirm all remaining plaintiffs with claims against Liggett and provide information detailing smoking history and information regarding the claimed smoking related injuries sustained by each.
-Plaintiffs' counsel was directed to dismiss all other plaintiffs from the litigation.
-The court further directed plaintiffs and Liggett to submit an amended scheduling order with a proposed trial date at the end of 2018 or the beginning of 2019.
-In addition, the court agreed that it would entertain a renewed motion by Liggett regarding the impact of the final judgment in favor of co-defendants on the claims against Liggett and whether those claims are barred by the doctrine of collateral estoppel.
+In May 2013, the jury rejected all but one of the plaintiffs' claims finding in favor of plaintiffs on the claim that ventilated filter cigarettes between 1964 and July 1, 1969 should have included instructions on how to use them.
+The court entered judgment in October 2013, dismissing all claims against the non-Liggett defendants except the ventilated filter claim on behalf of 30 plaintiffs.
+In May 2016, the trial court ruled that the case could proceed against Liggett, notwithstanding the outcome of the first phase of the trial against the non-Liggett defendants.
+In October 2017, the trial court vacated the case management orders for the second phase based on notice from the non-Liggett parties of a settlement with the remaining 30 plaintiffs.
+In December 2017, the court ordered plaintiffs' counsel to confirm all remaining plaintiffs with claims against Liggett.
+The court further agreed that it would entertain a renewed motion by Liggett regarding the impact of the final judgment in favor of co-defendants on the claims against Liggett and whether those claims are barred by the doctrine of collateral estoppel.
 In March and April 2017, Liggett moved to dismiss a number of plaintiffs' claims on various grounds.
 The court granted the motions as to approximately 25 plaintiffs and reserved ruling as to other claims until additional information is provided by plaintiffs.
 The parties have been ordered to mediate, but a date has not been selected.
-It is estimated that Liggett could be a defendant in approximately 65 individual cases.
+It is currently estimated that Liggett could be a defendant in approximately 60 individual cases.